michaelprosario/graffiti-vr-python/README.md

 In order to draw, you start by creating an instance of the bot.
 The bot object has additional methods for drawing, turning, or moving.

+bot = Bot()

 # Moving and turning:

-* moveUp(steps) – Move the bot upward a few steps
+* bot.moveUp(steps) – Move the bot upward a few steps
-* forward(steps) – Move bot forward a few steps
+* bot.forward(steps) – Move bot forward a few steps
-* moveLeft(steps) – Move bot left
+* bot.moveLeft(steps) – Move bot left
-* moveRight(steps) – Move bot right
+* bot.moveRight(steps) – Move bot right
-* setAngle(degrees) – Set angle of direction for the robot.
+* bot.setAngle(degrees) – Set angle of direction for the robot.
 Enter * direction in degrees
-* getAngle() – Get current angle for the robot.
+* bot.getAngle() – Get current angle for the robot.
-* turn(angle) – Turn the robot a few degrees.
+* bot.turn(angle) – Turn the robot a few degrees.

 # Drawing stuff:

-* drawBoxAt(width,height,depth,x,y,z) – Draw box at a particular location.
+* bot.drawBoxAt(width,height,depth,x,y,z) – Draw box at a particular location.
-* drawBox(width,height,depth) – Draw box at current robot location.
+* bot.drawBox(width,height,depth) – Draw box at current robot location.
-* drawSphere(radius) – Draw sphere at current robot location.
+* bot.drawSphere(radius) – Draw sphere at current robot location.
-* drawSphereAt(radius,x,y,z) – Draw sphere at particular location
+* bot.drawSphereAt(radius,x,y,z) – Draw sphere at particular location
-* drawCone(radius,height)
-* drawCylinder(radius,height)
-* drawImageAt(strPath,width, height, x,y,z) – Draw image at particular location.
+* bot.drawImageAt(strPath,width, height, x,y,z) – Draw image at particular location.
 The path should be a fully qualified path to a valid web image.
-* drawImage(strPath,width,height) – Draw image at bot location.
-The path should be a fully qualified path to a valid web image.
+* bot.drawImage(strFile,width,height) – Draw image at bot location.
+The file should be located in the 'images' folder.

 # Remember locations, Return to locations

-* saveLocation(locationName) – Store bot location and give it a name.
+* bot.saveLocation(locationName) – Store bot location and give it a name.
-* moveToLocation(locationName) – Return to location by name
+* bot.moveToLocation(locationName) – Return to location by name

 # Change colors:

-* bot.drawColor = “red”
+* bot.color = “red”

 # Install instructions